haberdashPI/vscode-master-key/notes.md

   + n, N navivation cursor history
 + u/U - undo/redo

+TODO: to get this menu working we need to fix the bug where prefix names all get renamed to be `prefix`

 ' - do
   + p/P - past before/after line
   + o/O - open above/below